-SUSTAINABLE TRANSPORT Catalytic Projects Description Project Type Champion Department(s) Primary Aligning IDP Code(s) Aligning IDP Strategic Thrusts 01 Test the viability of all the new proposed linkages identified A number of new road linkages have been proposed (identified with a dotted line of the plans).
+SUSTAINABLE TRANSPO RT Catalytic Projects Description Project Type Champion Department(s) Estimated Budget Primary Aligning IDP Code(s) Aligning IDP Strategic Thrusts Timeframe TO1 Test the viability of all the new proposed linkages identified A number of new road linkages have been proposed (identified with a dotted line of the plans).
 The intention of these new linkages are to increased connectivity between the existing road infrastructure to create superior network that provides greater choice and flexibility.
 Increasing choice also allows greater integration between disparate parts of the city space previously fragmented though spatial policy, and improves connectivity between places of residence and work.
-Planning / Investigation Infrastructure Services (Roads and Transportation) R 2 000 000.00 Improve the state of Municipal infrastructure (Code B2) Increase economic activity (Code C2) Optimise land usage (Code C3) Improve Municipal planning and spatial development (Code F1) A Well Serviced; An Accessible and Connected City; A Clean Green City; An Economically Prosperous City; A Friendly, Safe City.
+Planning / Investigation Infrastructure Services (Roads and Transportation) Increase economic activity (Code C2) Optimise land usage (Code C3) Improve Municipal planning and spatial development (Code F1) A Well Serviced; An Accessible and Connected City; A Clean Green City; An Economically Prosperous City; A Friendly, Safe City.
 Short Term (2015 - 2020) 02 Improved Traffic Management Installation of real time sensors and monitoring devices for traffic flow.
 The latest, up-to-date technology will allow for great management of facilities and ultimately increase economic productivity in the region through the avoidance of unnecessary time wastage.
-Planning / Investigation Corporate Services (ICT) Infrastructure Services (Roads and Transportation) Budget to be determined through detailed costing and tender process Improve provision of social development services (Code B3) Increase economic activity (Code C2) A Well Serviced; An Accessible and Connected City; A Clean Green City; An Economically Prosperous City.
-Medium Term (2021 - 2030) 33 Development and Implementation of Msunduzi Integrated Rapid Public Transport System (IRPTN) as a catalyst for wider change The roll-out of a reliable and efficient public transport system between key points within the city.
+Planning / Investigation Corporate Services (ICT) Infrastructure Services (Roads and Transportation) Increase economic activity (Code C2) A Well Serviced; An Accessible and Connected City; A Clean Green City; An Economically Prosperous City.
+Medium Term (2021 - 2030) 03 Development and Implementation of Msunduzi Integrated Rapid Public Transport System (IRPTN) as a catalyst for wider change The roll-out of a reliable and efficient public transport system between key points within the city.
 The main route runs from Georgetown through the CBD to Northdale, approximately 17 kilometres.
-Capital Investment Project Infrastructure Services (Roads and Transportation) Sustainable Development & Municipal Entities (Development Services; Planning & Environmental Management; Human Settlements; City Entities) through detailed costing Increase provision of Municipal services (Code B1) Improve the state of Municipal infrastructure (Code B2) Increase economic activity (Code C2) Optimise land usage (Code C3) Improve Municipal planning and spatial development (Code F1) A Well Serviced; An Accessible and Connected City; A Clean Green City; An Economically Prosperous City; A Friendly, Safe City.
-Short Term (2015 - 2020) 04 Investigate the viability of the east/ west rail link from the CBD through Edendale to Vulindlela The rail line running in a east/ west direction should be reviewed with the recommendation that it be decommissioned and removed.
+Capital Investment Project Infrastructure Services (Roads and Transportation) Sustainable Development & Municipal Entities (Development Services; Planning & Environmental Management; Human Settlements; City Entities) through detailed costing Improve the state of Municipal infrastructure (Code B2) Increase economic activity (Code C2) A Well Serviced; An Accessible and Connected City; A Clean Green City; An Economically Prosperous City; A Friendly, Safe City.
+Short Term (2015 - 2020) 04 Investigate the viability of the east/ west rail link from the CBD through Edendale to Vulindlela The rail line running in a east/west direction should be reviewed with the recommendation that it be decommissioned and removed.
 The existing and future demand on this line, with the introduction of the Msunduzi IRPTN system will not be sufficient enough to warrant the cost for upgrading and maintenance.
 It is therefore proposed that the infrastructure be removed to allow for new opportunities to take advantage of the land and stimulate integration between communities and areas that were previously separated by the rail barrier.
 Planning / Investigation Infrastructure Services (Roads and Transportation) R 1 000 000.00 Increase economic activity (Code C2) Optimise land usage (Code C3) An Economically Prosperous City.
 Short Term (2015 - 2020) 05 Develop an MNT Master Plan for Municipality Prepare an NMT Master Plan for the Municipality which provides a basic NMT framework as well as detail NMT routing for all identified Sustainable Urban Centres.
 Detailed plans should connect all Sustainable Urban Centres to their surrounding communities.
-Planning / Investigation Infrastructure Services (Roads and Transportation) Sustainable Development & Municipal Entities (Development Services; Planning & Environmental Management; Human Settlements; City Entities) R 2 000 000.00 Increase provision of Municipal services (Code B1) Improve the state of Municipal infrastructure (Code B2) Increase economic activity (Code C2) Optimise land usage (Code C3) Improve Municipal planning and spatial development (Code F1) A Well Serviced; An Accessible and Connected City; A Clean Green City; An Economically Prosperous City; A Friendly, Safe City.
+Planning / Investigation Infrastructure Services (Roads and Transportation) Sustainable Development & Municipal Entities (Development Services; Planning & Environmental Management; Human Settlements; City Entities) R 2 000 000.00 Improve the state of Municipal infrastructure (Code B2) Increase economic activity (Code C2) A Well Serviced; An Accessible and Connected City; A Clean Green City; An Economically Prosperous City; A Friendly, Safe City.
 Short Term (2015 - 2020)